Plan II Honors Program Description

 - a year-long freshman course in world literature from the ancients to the present

-- three semesters of interdisciplinary tutorials and seminars which develop and refine students' analytic and synthesizing capacities
+- three semesters of interdisciplinary topical or thematic tutorials and seminars which develop and refine students' analytic and synthesizing capacities

 - a year-long philosophy course for sophomores